top of page

 It is commonly associated with the act of rounding up or herding animals, such as cattle or horses, into a confined space, like a pen or enclosure, to manage or protect them.
 However, "corral" can also be used more broadly in non-livestock contexts, such as gathering people, objects, or information into a central or restricted area.
 This action is typically done to maintain order, ensure safety, or facilitate a specific task.
 Overall, "corral" conveys the idea of bringing things together and keeping them in one place, often for ease of management or access.

-Example sentences of corral
+Example sentences containing corral

 1. We need to corral all the data into a single document for the presentation.